Elmira Corning Regional Airport: Facilities

 feet.
 The east–west runway was extended to about 5200 feet by the early 1980s and the north–south runway was abandoned and the additional roughly 200 feet of the east–west runway was added by converting part of the overrun on the east end of the runway to usable pavement (for takeoff), but then the landing threshold was displaced about 400 feet.

 In the year ending June 30, 2013 the airport had 22,164 aircraft operations, average 61 per day: 51% general aviation, 33% air taxi, 13% airline and 2% military.
 33 aircraft were then based at the airport: 52% single-engine, 15% multi-engine, 30% jet, and 3% helicopter.
-Airport services include free wireless Internet, automatic teller machines (ATM), conference rooms, and a Dunkin' Donuts restaurant.
+Airport services include free wireless Internet, automatic teller machines (ATM), conference rooms, and a restaurant.

 Airlines

+There were 2 passenger and 3 cargo airlines as of late 2024.
+The passenger airlines are: